odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/chile.rst

    :alt: Credit note with the corrected value on the invoice lines.

 .. important::
-   It’s important to define the default credit account in the Sales journal as it is taken for this use case in specific.
+   It's important to define the default credit account in the Sales journal as it is taken for this use case in specific.

 Corrects Referenced Document Amount